-The Best American Short Stories 2012 (Best American R)
+The Best American Short Stories 2012 (The Best American Series ®)

 Houghton Mifflin Harcourt, 2012